-When the Personal Floating Holiday is taken, an employee shall be paid for the said Holiday at his/her regular job rate of pay for his/her regular work schedule, subject to the following conditions:
+When the Personal Floating Holiday is taken, an employee shall be paid for the said Holiday at their regular job rate of pay for their regular work schedule, subject to the following conditions:

 - i) A new employee must have been on the payroll for not less than ninety (90) consecutive calendar days to qualify for the Personal Floating Holiday.
-When an employee has been on the payroll for not less than (90) consecutive calendar days and terminates for whatever reason, and he has not previously taken his personal floating holiday then he shall be paid his personal floating holiday.
-The parties further agree that payment of the personal floating holiday upon termination shall not be construed as an extension of his period of employment. - ii) An employee will not qualify for the Personal Floating Holiday if on leave of absence for more than nine (9) months in the contract year, except in the case of sickness or injury. - iii) An employee shall apply on an approved form, at least seven (7) days in advance, for his/her Personal Floating Holiday.
-The employee shall receive notice of the disposition of his/her request a minimum seventy-two (72) hours prior to the requested Personal Floating Holiday. - iv) If an employee is required to work on his/her Personal Floating Holiday after a definite date has been designated for such holiday, the employee shall be paid overtime for such work at the rate of time and one-half.
+When an employee has been on the payroll for not less than ninety (90) consecutive calendar days and terminates for whatever reason, and they have not previously taken their personal floating holiday then they shall be paid their personal floating holiday.
+The parties further agree that payment of the personal floating holiday upon termination shall not be construed as an extension of their period of employment. - ii) An employee will not qualify for the Personal Floating Holiday if on leave of absence for more than nine (9) months in the contract year, except in the case of sickness or injury. - iii) An employee shall apply on an approved form, at least seven (7) days in advance, for their Personal Floating Holiday.
+The employee shall receive notice of the disposition of their request a minimum seventy-two (72) hours prior to the requested Personal Floating Holiday. - iv) If an employee is required to work on their Personal Floating Holiday after a definite date has been designated for such holiday, the employee shall be paid overtime for such work at the rate of time and one-half.
 The employee will then be entitled to take the holiday with pay at a later date to be mutually agreed upon. - v) Personal Floating Holiday not taken or scheduled by April 30th of each contract year will be scheduled by management. - vi) A Personal Floating Holiday shall not be scheduled on an employee's regular rest day.

-- vii) Where an employee chooses Saturday or Sunday as a Personal Floating Holiday straight time rates will apply. - viii) The parties agree that a regular, full-time employee, when taking his Personal Floating Holiday as provided for under this Article, must have worked his last regularly scheduled work day before, and his first regularly scheduled work day after the holiday, unless his absence is due to illness or an occupational injury, or the employee is on authorized leave of absence.
+- vii) Where an employee chooses Saturday or Sunday as a Personal Floating Holiday, straight time rates will apply with the exception of compressed schedules that have a premium or overtime built in. - viii) The parties agree that a regular, full-time employee, when taking their Personal Floating Holiday as provided for under this Article, must have worked their last regularly scheduled work day before, and their first regularly scheduled work day after the holiday, unless their absence is due to illness or an occupational injury, or the employee is on authorized leave of absence.